What is Ring-Switching within a Shared-Ring Protection-Switching System?

 If Nodes B and C only respond and perform Ring Protection-Switching, directly in response to the SF-R defect condition (that Node C has declared), then we get the Ring Protection-Switching results that we show below.

 Figure 3, Illustration of Ring Protection-Switching Results (in the Defect Direction)

-If you were to study Figure 3, you will see that Ring-Switching works by routing all of the traffic, such that the following is true.
+If you were to study Figure 3, you would see that Ring-Switching works by routing all of the traffic, such that the following is true.

 - That we are routing traffic away from the locations of the defects, and

 - We are still routing traffic through each of the nodes within the Ring.

 However, we are not done yet.

 ITU-T G.808.2 states that all protection-switching on a Shared-Ring Protection-Switching system must be bidirectional.
 Therefore, we must also implement Ring Protection-Switching in the Opposite Direction as well.
 I show this “Opposite-Direction” Ring Protection-Switching below in Figure 4.